 - 350 g rhubarb chopped into 2cm pieces

-- 1 tsp grated fresh ginger (or 1 tsp ground ginger)
+- 1 tsp ginger grated or 1 tsp ground ginger

-- 1 vanilla pod split and seeds scraped out
+- 1 vanilla pod split and seeds stripped out or 1 tsp vanilla extract

 - 6 tbsp sugar